 The pavement is narrow due to lots of growth at the base of trees.
 Who do I ask to cut this back?

 Trees on the roadside verge are our responsibility.
 You can report overgrown trees to us using our online form.
-More information can also be found on our Tree inspections and programme of works page.
+More information can also be found on our Maintaining our trees page.

 Trees on private property are the responsibility of the landowner.
 They must ensure that their trees do not pose a threat to pavement or road.
 If the overgrowth is coming from private property, we will ask the owner to cut it back.

 Tables and chairs outside the local café are blocking the pavement.
 Can they be moved?

 Please let us know about any obstruction that is blocking a pavement by completing our online form.

 We will check that the Café has a licence for the tables and chairs, which requires them to leave at least a 1.2m width of pavement for people to pass.

 Can I clear ice and snow without fear of legal action?

 Yes, you can, but there are some important tips to bear in mind before you do this.